-The developer shall promptly report to the Commission any and all changes in the information required to be submitted for the purpose of the registration.
-The developer shall also immediately furnish the Commission complete information regarding any change in its interest in a registered time share project.
-In the event a developer disposes of, or otherwise terminates its interest in a time share project, the developer shall certify to the Commission in writing that its interest in the time share project is terminated and shall return to the Commission for cancellation the certificate of registration.

-- (b) In the event the Commission finds that there is substantial reason to deny the application for registration as a time share project, the Commission shall notify the applicant that such application has been denied and shall afford the applicant an opportunity for a hearing before the Commission to show cause why the application should not be denied.
-In all proceedings to deny a certificate of registration, the provisions of Chapter 150B of the General Statutes shall be applicable. - (c) The acceptance by the Commission of an application for registration shall not constitute the approval of its contents or waive the authority of the Commission to take disciplinary action as provided by this Article. - (d) All certificates of registration granted and issued by the Commission under the provisions of this Article shall expire on the 30th day of June following issuance thereof, and shall become invalid after such date unless reinstated.
-Renewal of such certificate may be effected at any time during the month of June preceding the date of expiration of such registration upon proper application to the Commission and by the payment of a renewal fee fixed by the Commission but not to exceed one thousand five hundred dollars (\$1,500) for each time share project.
-The developer shall, when making application for renewal, also provide a copy of the report required in G.S.
-93A-48.
+- (a3) The developer shall promptly report to the Commission any and all material changes in the information required to be submitted for the purpose of the registration.
+The developer shall also immediately furnish the Commission complete information regarding any change in its interest in a registered timeshare program, other than the transfer of timeshares to purchasers in the ordinary course of its business.
+If a developer disposes of, or otherwise terminates its interest in a timeshare program, the developer shall cease all marketing and sales of timeshares, certify to the Commission in writing that its interest in the timeshare program is terminated, and shall return to the Commission for cancellation the certificate of registration. - (b) If the Commission finds that there is substantial reason to deny the application for registration as a timeshare program, the Commission shall notify the developer that such application has been denied and shall afford the developer an opportunity for a hearing before the Commission to show cause why the application should not be denied.
+In all proceedings to deny a certificate of registration, the provisions of Chapter 150B of the General Statutes shall be applicable. - (c) The acceptance by the Commission of an application for registration shall not constitute the approval of its contents or waive the authority of the Commission to take disciplinary action as provided by this Article. - (d) All certificates of registration granted and issued by the Commission under the provisions of this Article shall expire on the 30th day of June following issuance thereof, and shall become invalid after that date unless reinstated.
+A certificate may be renewed 45 days prior to the expiration date by filing an application with and paying to the Commission the timeshare registration renewal fee fixed by the Commission but not to exceed one thousand five hundred dollars (\$1,500) for each timeshare program.
 Each certificate reinstated after the expiration date thereof shall be subject to a fee of fifty dollars (\$50.00) in addition to the required renewal fee.
-In the event a time share developer fails to reinstate the registration within 12 months after the expiration date thereof, the Commission may, in its discretion, consider the time share project as not having been previously registered, and thereby subject to the provisions of this Article relating to the issuance of an original certificate.
+If a developer fails to reinstate the registration within 12 months after the expiration date thereof, the Commission may, in its discretion, consider the timeshare program as not having been previously registered, and thereby subject to the provisions of this Article relating to the issuance of an original certificate.
 Duplicate certificates may be issued by the Commission upon payment of a fee of one dollar (\$1.00) by the registrant developer.
 Except as prescribed by Commission rules, all fees paid pursuant to this Article shall be nonrefundable.

 § 93A-53.
-Register of applicants; roster of registrants; registered projects; financial report to Secretary of State.
+Register of applicants; roster of registrants; financial report to Secretary of State.

-- (a) The Executive Director of the Commission shall keep a register of all applicants for certificates of registration, showing for each the date of application, name, business address, and whether the certificate was granted or refused. - (b) The Executive Director of the Commission shall also keep a current roster showing the name and address of all time share projects registered with the Commission.
-The roster shall be kept on file in the office of the Commission and be open to public inspection. - (c) The Commission shall include a copy of the roster of time share projects current on the preceding June 30 and a statement of the income received by the Commission in connection with the registration of time share projects during the fiscal year ending on June 30 with the report required by G.S.
+(a) The Executive Director of the Commission shall keep a register of all applicants for certificates of registration, showing for each the date of application, name, business address, and whether the certificate was granted or refused.

+- (b) The Executive Director of the Commission shall also keep a current roster showing the name and address of all timeshare programs registered with the Commission.
+The roster shall be kept on file in the office of the Commission and be open to public inspection. - (c) The Commission shall include a copy of the roster of timeshare programs current on the preceding June 30 and a statement of the income received by the Commission in connection with the registration of time \ share programs during the fiscal year ending on June 30 with the report required by G.S.
 93B-2.